 This model has some of the best texture in our review.
 Both of these models are wood and have a very smooth finish that wrecked our skin the least of any model we tested.
 We especially appreciated the smooth texture of this board as all of our body weight was often focused onto such a small portion of our fingertips.

 Smooth texture is also better for training; because the smoother surface offers less purchase, you need to try harder to hang-on.
 A potential downside of wood is you don't want to use much chalk as it will produce a gummy feeling over time.
 This is hardly a big deal because as long as you don't wait too long, you can clean it off.

 The Beastmaker offers no real pinch training.
 You can kind of fake it a little by engaging your thumb on the edges and slopers, but then it just makes those holds easier.
 While this model has a lot going for it, pinches of any kind isn't what it's about.
 For most folks, this shouldn't be a deal breaker, as only a handful of models have decent pinches, and good edge and pocket options are far more important.

 Ease of Mounting

 Along with its less vicious sibling, the Beastmaker is compact.
 As a result, it is easy to mount.
 Its dimensions are roughly 22.75" x 6".
 The 2000 will fit above nearly any doorway, even in places with lower-than-average 7-foot ceilings.
 More standard, 8-foot ceilings are easy.
 The Beastmaker's short height means it can also be mounted in many other less-visible places, like the inside of a closet.
-The polished wood finish of this board is less of an eye soar than a multi-color polyester resin board, too, if hung in a visible area.
+The polished wood finish of this board looks pretty nice, too, if hung in a visible area.
 It also only requires six screws.
 As far as mounting a board goes, this is one of the easiest.